13. Snapshot 4.0

 Does Snapshot 4.0 support subsite backups?

-The initial release of Snapshot 4.0 does not support subsite backups, although this feature is slated for a future release.
+The initial release of Snapshot 4.0 does not support subsite backups, although this feature will be considered for future releases.

 Do I have to update to PHP 7.0 or higher?